 Art not selling?
 Build a profitable arts practice with these tips

-It’s the beginning of 2021, and there’s no better time to make good art.
+There’s never been a better time to make good art.
 The world needs it. *You* need it.
 After all, the arts connects us.
 It helps us make sense of the world.
 It allows us to channel our energy into something constructive and healing.

 If you’re feeling a little lost about how to move forward, it can be helpful to go back to basics, reevaluate and plan (got the free planning template yet?
 Go on, I’ll wait).

 This year things have been tough.
 I want you to feel stronger, more confident and prepared to tackle the year ahead.
 So, read on to learn how to build a profitable arts practice to keep doing what you love.

 Start Strong: Define your brand

 You’ve spent countless hours creating, experimenting, learning and refining your skills and now you’re finally seeing a body of work coming together that you’re proud of.
 That in itself is an achievement [go you!].